Learn something new every day

 A cost driver represents anything that changes the cost of an activity, most likely an activity associated with manufacturing goods.
 Cost driver analysis is a review of these items to ensure the company accurately allocates production costs to goods and services.
 Different methods for this analysis include a cost accounting system review, internal activity analysis, and an industry analysis.
 Managerial accountants are the individuals primarily responsible for cost driver analysis.
 These individuals can also make recommendations for instituting new or better cost drivers for the cost allocation process.

 Cost driver analysis is also an internal activity.
 For example, managerial accountants often review each activity in the production process.
 They will list all current cost drivers and assess the ability to accurately allocate costs to each good or batch of goods produced.
 Recommendations for new cost drivers may be necessary if a company has changed its production method.
-Cost driver analysis then dictates which new driver will best fit the company’s internal production system.
+The results of the analysis then dictate which new driver will best fit the company’s internal production system.

 An external review process is also a possibility under cost driver analysis.
 Many companies in a particular industry probably use a similar cost accounting system.
 The cost drivers used by competitors may be better to use for the company than its own selected cost drivers.
 Companies must be careful here, however, as production processes can vary widely between multiple businesses.
 Managerial accountants will probably conduct a review to determine if a new cost driver based on industry analysis will work for the company’s production system.